-As at 31 December 2020, potential future cash outflows of \$8,467,000 (undiscounted) have not been included in the lease liability because it is not reasonably certain that the leases will be extended.
+As at 31 December 2021, potential future cash outflows have not been included in the lease liability because the Group and the Institute are still negotiating on the renewal terms.
+As at 31 December 2020, potential future cash outflows had not been included in the lease liability because it was not reasonably certain that the leases would be extended.

 The assessment of reasonable certainty to exercise extension option is only revised if a significant change in circumstances occurs which affects this assessment, and that is within the control of the lessee.
-In 2019, the financial effect of revising lease terms to reflect the effect of exercising extension options was an increase in recognised lease liabilities and right of use assets of \$5,998,000.